elvisburrniku/Clientlly-Webpage/replit.md

 ✓ Both "Start Your Trial" and "Buy Now" buttons now have proper styling for yellow background sections

-✓ COMPLETED yellow color font for "Let's grow together" text on about page only (July 27, 2025) ✓ Changed "Let's grow together" title from gray/gradient text to bright yellow color (text-yellow-500/400) ✓ Applied yellow font color specifically to about page only, maintaining original styling on other pages ✓ Maintained all existing animations (animate-elegant-rise) while updating color scheme ✓ Enhanced visual consistency with site-wide yellow accent theme for this specific section
+✓ COMPLETED yellow color font for "Let's grow together" text on about page only (July 27, 2025) ✓ Changed "Let's grow together" title with mixed colors: "Let's" and "together" in black, "grow" in yellow ✓ Applied specific color styling to about page only, maintaining original styling on other pages ✓ Maintained all existing animations (animate-elegant-rise) while updating color scheme ✓ Enhanced visual hierarchy with yellow accent on "grow" word only

 ## Recent Changes (July 27, 2025)